ArcBees/GitHub-Tools/README.md

  * `-status=success`

 ###Optional
+* `-help` - display the argument options.
+* `-skipcomment=true` - Adding a commit message is on by default.
+Turn it off and on with this.

 ###Maven Settings
 Two servers have to be added to use this applicaiton.
 Change the server id to your desire as long